-The directors of the company believe that a responsible approach to all taxes is essential for the sustainability of the business.
-The directors tax responsibility for the tax affairs of the company and delegate compliance task to employees with the appropriate experience of such matters.
+The directors of the Group are aware of the importance of managing the Group’s tax affairs.
+The directors take overall responsibility for the tax affairs of the Group and delegate compliance tasks to employees and professional advisers with the appropriate experience of such matters.
 The directors aim to ensure full compliance with tax obligations in a transparent manner.

 Attitude to tax planning and risk

-The company does not use tax havens or complicated group structures in order to avoid or mitigate taxes.
+The Group is solely UK based and does not use tax havens or complicated group structures in order to avoid or mitigate taxes.

-The company claims all relevant tax relief made available by the UK Government in line with the published policy objectives of such reliefs.
+The Group seeks to claim all relevant tax reliefs made available by the UK Government in line with the published policy objectives of such reliefs.

 Working with HMRC

-The company aims to meet its compliance obligations in a timely manner by making accurate returns and providing adequate disclosure on returns and in relation to specific transaction.
+The Group aims to meet its compliance obligations in a timely manner by making accurate returns and providing adequate disclosure on returns and in relation to specific transactions.

 By using advisors to interact with HMRC the impact of new legislation and consideration of HMRC guidance is ensured.

-In recent years the company has received no significant challenge from HMRC regarding its PAYE, Corporation tax, VAT or excise duty returns.
+In recent years the company has received no significant challenge from HMRC regarding its tax submissions.